polyphony-chat/docs/docs/Protocol Specifications/core.md

     To learn more about polyproto WebSockets and WebSocket Events, consult the [WebSockets documentation](/docs/APIs/Core/WebSockets/index.md).

-#### 3.1.1 Events over REST
+#### 3.2.1 Events over REST

 For some implementation contexts, a constant WebSocket connection might not be wanted.
 A client can instead opt to query an API endpoint to receive events, which would normally be sent through the WebSocket connection.
-Concrete polyproto-implementations and extensions can decide whether this alternative behavior is supported.
+Concrete polyproto implementations and extensions can decide whether this alternative behavior is supported.

 !!! example